 Automation can also influence our understanding of tasks.
 Computer-assistance programs for mammogram reading improve detection of simple cases but reduce detection of complex ones.
 Automatic traction control in modern cars gives a driver no incentive to know how to control a car without it.
 That support programs help novices but hurt experts turns out to be a common consequence of user-support programs.
 In fact, they may make it difficult for people to develop expertise in the first place, because the computer assistance makes it difficult to get a conceptual understanding of the task—people end up knowing what buttons to press at certain prompts, but not why they’re doing it.

-In short, when stuff gets automated, Carr says, we lose knowledge—such as how to fly a plane or read a mammogram—and we change how we interact with the world, such as losing conceptual understanding of what we’re doing.
+In short, when stuff gets automated, Carr says, we lose knowledge—such as how to fly a plane or read a mammogram—and we change how we interact with the world, losing conceptual understanding of what we’re doing.